Auke1810/wpmr-product-feed-validator/README.txt

 * Support for Google Shopping Feed v2025-09

 == Upgrade Notice ==

+= 0.3.0 =
+Automatic updates from GitHub!
+WordPress will now automatically detect and install plugin updates.
+One-click updates directly from your admin panel.
+Recommended for all users.

 = 0.2.0 =
 Major feature update: Enhanced validation results display with detailed diagnostics, XML validation improvements, and better user guidance.
 Recommended for all users.